"I" Is for Innocent: Plot summary

 Meanwhile, at home, Kinsey's octogenarian landlord, Henry Pitts, is entertaining his hypochondriac elder brother William.
 Both Henry and Kinsey are astonished to find romance beginning to bloom between William and Rosie.
 Rosie is the proprietor of Kinsey's local Hungarian tavern, which has recently been taken over as a favorite haunt by some local sports fans.
 Rosie charms William with her acceptance of his imagined illnesses.

-Back on the case, Kinsey has a sudden flash of inspiration after looking at the time gap between Tippy's killing Mr. McKell and knocking down Barney.
-Tippy admits that, panic-stricken after the first accident, she went to confess what she had done to her 'aunt' Isabelle but did not get an answer at the door.
-Kinsey realises Barney's alibi is worthless: having just killed Isabelle, he could have hitched on Tippy's pick-up and then rolled off it later at an appropriate time in front of witnesses, to establish his alibi miles away.
+Back on the case, Kinsey has a sudden flash of curiosity after looking at the time gap between Tippy's killing Mr. McKell and knocking down Barney.
+Tippy admits that panic-stricken after the first accident, she went to confess what she had done to her 'aunt' Isabelle but did not get an answer at the door.
 Kinsey's train of thought is interrupted by a call from Curtis, asking her to meet him at the bird refuge.
 He sounds terrified, and Kinsey suspects he has been taken hostage.
-She arranges for Jonah, her ex-boyfriend cop, to provide back-up and calls in at the office to pick up her gun on the way.
-Barney has anticipated that she would do this and is waiting for her, along with Curtis's corpse.
+She arranges for Jonah, her ex-boyfriend cop, to provide back-up and goes to the office to pick up her gun on the way.
+Upon arriving at the office, she sees that a light is on and assumes it is Lonnie.
+After retrieving her gun, she finds that all the lights are off, and in the dark, someone begins to shoot at her.
+Kinsey returns fire and realises Barney's alibi is worthless: having just killed Isabelle, he could have hitched a ride on Tippy's pick-up and then rolled off it later at an appropriate time in front of witnesses, to establish his alibi miles away.
+Barney has anticipated that she would retrieve her gun from the office and is the one shooting at her, having killed Curtis in the office after he called Kinsey.
 They play a cat-and-mouse version of Russian roulette with their respective guns until Kinsey, in possession of a gun with an extra round in the chamber, emerges victorious, having shot and killed Barney.

-Characters

-Kinsey Millhone: Private investigator aids her attorney in a case he is defending.

 Reviews

-In popular culture

-In the 2006 film Stranger than Fiction, the character Professor Jules Hilbert is shown reading a plastic-wrapped copy of "I" Is for Innocent while on lifeguard duty.
+Publishers Weekly wrote "[t]here's much to enjoy" and Kirkus Reviews agreed by saying "another winner for Grafton."